tLiMiT/EECE-3326/limyue-2a/README.md

 Fully implement a deck class that stores the cards in a deck in order.
 A deck of cards should be implemented using a linked list of nodes, each of which contains a single card.
-The deck object should contain a pointer to the rst card in the deck.
+The deck object should contain a pointer to the first card in the deck.
 The class should at least include a constructor that creates a deck with all the cards in order (2-A, clubs to spades) and an overloaded operator that prints the cards in the deck.